dhirajnair/ecom-spa/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the e-commerce microservices application to different environments.
+This guide covers deploying the e-commerce microservices application to different environments using DynamoDB.

 ## 🏠 Local Development